A crown or “cap” covers a tooth or a dental implant. Dr. Hawryluk recommends crowns to support broken, weak, or misshapen teeth.

-One of the main types of dental crowns made at St. Lawrence Dentistry is zirconia crowns.
-They have quickly become one of the most requested types of dental crowns for good reasons.
+One of the main dental crowns made at St. Lawrence Dentistry is zirconia crowns.
+They have quickly become one of the most requested dental crowns for good reasons.

 Zirconium dioxide, a white powdered ceramic material, is the principal ingredient of zirconia crowns.
-Its ceramic properties and its milling from a singular block make it a trustworthy dental prosthetic.
-Zirconia crowns have fundamental advantages in terms of toughness, durability, longevity.
-In addition, Dr. Hawryluk often must remove less tooth to place a zirconia crown.
+Its ceramic properties and milling from a singular block make it a trustworthy dental prosthetic.
+Zirconia crowns have fundamental advantages in toughness, durability, and longevity.
+Compared to other crown options, Dr. Hawryluk often removes less tooth structure to place a zirconia crown.
 Zirconia is one of Dr. Hawryluk’s favorite materials due to its biocompatibility.
 It’s less likely to prompt the body into producing a reaction or immunological response such as inflammation.

-One of the drawbacks of zirconia dental crowns is that its traditional “bond strength” to a tooth is not as good as other crowns.
+One of the drawbacks of zirconia dental crowns is that their traditional “bond strength” to a tooth is not as good as other crowns.
 Consequently, there is a higher chance of this type of crown falling off from a tooth on which the dentist placed it.
-Fortunately, new research has uncovered ways of increasing the bond zirconia has to teeth, circumventing this legacy problem of zirconia crowns.
+Fortunately, new research has uncovered ways of increasing the bond zirconia has to teeth, circumventing this challenge.

 Traditionally dentists were taught that zirconia could not be reinforced by bonding it with resin cement.
 Bonding to zirconia means forming some chemical bond between zirconia and our resin cement.
-However, studies have shown the opposite-this legacy teaching has contributed to most dentists still only “luting” zirconia crowns with conventional resin-modified glass ionomer cement- this is the crux of the issue regarding the inadequate retentiveness of these crowns.
-The most common time when you need to bond zirconia crowns is for short second molars.
-In these cases, your dentist is limited in the interocclusal space distance between upper and lower teeth when “preparing” the tooth for a crown.
-It translates into minimal material thickness possible.
-In these situations, Dr. Hawryluk wants to use the strongest material we have, which besides metal, is zirconia.
+However, studies have shown the opposite.
+Legacy teaching has contributed to most dentists still only “luting” zirconia crowns with conventional resin-modified glass ionomer cement- this is the crux of most crown debonding events.

-When Dr. Hawryluk’s ceramist makes our zirconia crowns, the protocol used is: sandblast with 50-micron alumina at 1-2 bars of pressure, with the blaster aimed from about 10 mm away from the crown.
+When Dr. Hawryluk’s ceramist makes our zirconia crowns, the protocol is to sandblast with 50-micron alumina at 1 bar of pressure, with the blaster aimed from about 10 mm away from the crown.
 Most of the time, we use alumina for sandblasting, but there are different particles you can use.
-Rocatec, which is alumina covered in silica particles, is a suitable alternative and is mentioned further in this article.
+For example, Rocatec, which is alumina covered in silica particles, is a suitable alternative and is mentioned further in this article.

 The sweet spot for sandblasting zirconia is at 1 bar of pressure.
-Between 1-2 bars is acceptable as it allows a good bond, but it does not significantly affect the strength of the material.
+It allows a good bond, but it does not significantly affect the strength of the material.
 Researchers did these tests with 15-micron alumina particles.
 One bar of pressure is the same as about 15psi, and 2 bars are 30psi.
 The blasting should be for about 10 seconds from about 10mm away.

-As mentioned above, your dentist cannot use silane on its own for zirconia bonding, as it only bonds glass-based materials.
+As mentioned above, your dentist cannot use silane alone for zirconia bonding, as it only bonds glass-based materials.
 However, there is an exception to this rule if the sandblasting material used is Rocatec.
 It is an alumina particle surrounded by a layer of silica.
 When you use it, it sprays silica all over the zirconia specimen.
-Silica is the same thing as glass, and once you have glass on the surface of zirconia, you can bond to it with silane primer.
-At our Mississauga dental office, we, of course, ensure the correct priming of your dental crown.
+Silica is the same thing as glass; once you have glass on the surface of zirconia, you can bond to it with silane primer.
+At our Mississauga dental office, we ensure the correct priming of your dental crown.

 When you try a zirconia crown in the mouth, saliva phospholipids stick to the MDP bonding sites.
 If your dentist tries to clean this off with phosphoric acid, phosphate-based contaminants in phosphoric acid will stick to the MDP bonding sites.
-Then there would be nothing for the MDP to bond – therefore you cannot use phosphoric acid to clean zirconia.
-Solutions available to clean zirconia are Ivoclean, Katana Clean, Bisco makes Zir-clean which is also another zirconia cleaner.
-Interestingly researchers also found Clorox bleach cleans saliva off zirconia, however not as good as the commercial products.
+Then there would be nothing for the MDP to bond – therefore, you cannot use phosphoric acid to clean zirconia.
+Instead, St. Lawrence Dentistry uses Zir-Clean to clean off any saliva from your crown in preparation for cementation.
+Researchers also found that Clorox bleach cleans saliva off zirconia but not as well as Zir-Clean.
 Also, re-sandblasting is another way of obtaining a reasonable bond.

 In review, Dr. Hawryluk’s steps to bond zirconia are:

-- Sandblasting between 1-2 bar pressure with 50-micron alumina from a distance of about 10mm away.
+- Sandblasting at 1 bar pressure with 50-micron alumina from a distance of about 10mm.

-- The crown is then ‘tried in in the patient’s mouth, at which time contamination occurs with salivary phospholipids.
+- The crown is then “tried in the patient’s mouth: contamination occurs at this point with salivary phospholipids.

 - Dr. Hawryluk then applies cleaning solutions to the crown, such as Zir-Clean.

-- The crown is rinsed out after 20 seconds, and a 10MDP primer is applied.
+- Rinse the crown after 20 seconds, and a 10MDP primer is applied.

-- Finally, the crown is cemented with the widely acclaimed ‘Link-Force’ resin cement.
+- Finally, Cement the crown with the widely acclaimed ‘Link-Force’ resin cement.